 The defined benefit obligations and benefit cost levels will change as a result of future changes in the actuarial methods and assumptions, the membership data, the plan provisions and the legislative rules, or as a result of future experience gains or losses, none of which have been anticipated at this time.
 Emerging experience, differing from the assumptions, will result in gains or losses that will be revealed in future accounting valuations.
 As a result of the uncertainty associated with these estimates, there is no assurance that the plans will be able to earn the assumed rate of return on plan assets.
 Furthermore, market driven changes may result in changes to discount rates and other variables, which would result in the Company being required to make contributions to the plans in the future that may differ significantly from estimates.
 As a result, there is a significant amount of measurement uncertainty involved in the actuarial valuation process.
-This measurement uncertainty may lead to potential fluctuations in financial results attributable to the selection of actuarial assumptions and other accounting assumption impacting the reporting of pension plans is the discount rate assumption.
-As at December 31, 2020 the Company used a discount rate of 2.25% in its pension plan calculations for consolidated financial statement purposes.
-The impact of a 0.5% decrease in the discount rate assumption would have resulted in an increase in the pension benefit obligation of approximately \$2,362 as at December 31, 2020 and an increase in the estimated 2021 pension expense of approximately \$65.
+This measurement uncertainty may lead to potential fluctuations in financial results attributable to the selection of actuarial assumptions and other accounting estimates involved in the determination of pension expense and obligations.
+A significant actuarial and accounting assumption impacting the reporting of pension plans is the discount rate assumption.
+As at December 31, 2021 the Company used a discount rate of 2.75% in its pension plan calculations for consolidated financial statement purposes.
+The impact of a 0.5% decrease in the discount rate assumption would have resulted in an increase in the pension benefit obligation of approximately \$2,034 as at December 31, 2021 and an increase in the estimated 2022 pension expense of approximately \$74.

-The weighted average duration of the defined benefit obligation is 10.0 years.
+The weighted average duration of the defined benefit obligation is 9.4 years.